revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/MongoDB_Interview_Ques.md

 ---

-12. Write a single query that will perform update operation if document is present in the collection and if not, then it performs insert operation.
+12. Write a single query that will perform an update operation if the document is present in the collection and if not, then it performs an insert operation.

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary> <b>Show Answer</b> </summary>

-> To perform both update and insert operations in a single query by making "upsert" option to "true" inside the `update()` method.
+> To perform both updates and insert operations in a single query by making the  "upsert" option to "true" inside the `update()` method.

 ```
 db.collection_name.update({name:"Henry"}, {$set: {dept: "HR"}},{upsert:true});